mikesol/wall/docs/src/functions-1.md

 # Functions I

 Functions in Wall are key-value pairs.
 They are roughly equivalent to `dict` in Python and `Object` in JavaScript, with the important caveat that they can have infinitely-large domains.
+In other words, all functions in Wall are treated as [memoized functions](https://en.wikipedia.org/wiki/Memoization), even if they are not actually implemented this way.

 ```
 w> Paris France Berlin Germany =